Remote Internet Experiments

 The task is focused on measuring the resistance of platinum sensor and thermistor at different temperatures and comparing their temperature dependence on electrical resistance.

-Determination of the Earth's mag. field
+Determination of the Earth's magnetic field

 Experiment 2 – NICoL